Urobobros/SimpleWhpDemo/readme.md

 Then pass `--target x86_64-pc-windows-gnu` to Cargo when checking or building.

+If you forget this flag and run Cargo with the default Linux target, the build will fail with errors like `could not find Win32 in windows` because the `windows` crate only enables its Win32 modules when compiling for a Windows target.

 **Note**: This demo is written in Rust 2024.
 Make sure your compiler version is new enough.

 ## Personal Comments